-If a student wishes to take a leave of absence (LOA) from the program for personal or medical reasons, a Status Change Form #20728 must be completed with the Dean of Students.
-The Dean of Students will review with Financial Aid and the Bursar for approval.
+If a student wishes to take a leave of absence from the program for personal or medical reasons, a Status Change Form #20728 must be completed with Student Success Coordinator.
+The Student Success Coordinator will review with Financial Aid and the Bursar for approval.
 A LOA is based on official notification to the College and last date of attendance at an academically related activity.